RLRyals/MCP-tutorial/docs/corrected_plot_server_guide.md

 ### Future Testing (Next Branches):
 ```
-"Analyze the story dynamics using Dramatica principles"
+"Analyze the story dynamics using Plot principles"
 "Track romantic tension between characters A and B"
 "Create a murder case with evidence tracking"
 ```